HunterXProgrammer/Tasker-MdtestV5/README.md

 ### Changes in Mdtest V5 Compared To Previous V4
 - Now can link WhatsApp using phone number pairing method.
-  Previous(V4) method of scanning QR code was tiresome and needed a spare device.
+  **(Old V4)** Previous method of scanning QR code was tiresome and needed a spare device.
-  Now with the new pairing method(V5) everything is done from the main device in a few seconds.
+  **(New V5)** Now with the new pairing method everything is done from the main device in a few seconds.
 - Better support for sending images/videos/audio.
-  Previously(V4) needed to send an image thumbnail seperately along with the main media file.
+  **(Old V4)** Previously needed to send an image thumbnail seperately along with the main media file.
-  Now no longer necessary, Mdtest(V5) handles it.
+  **(New V5)** Now no longer necessary, Mdtest(V5) handles it.
 - Added support for receiving media messages and downloading the media file.
-  Includes downloading images/videos/audio/documents/contacts/status/location previews.
+  Includes downloading images/videos/audio/documents/status/contacts/links/location previews.
   The media files are stored in `~/whatsmeow5/mdtest/media`.
   To enable downloading media pass the `--save-media` flag when starting `mdtest`.
 - Added support to send link preview messages.